ome/omero-guide-scripts/docs/walkthrough.rst

 Exporting annotations creates a .csv file with headers compatible with the import script. \
 It can be used for:

-* Export key-value pairs (along with data like namespaces and tags) for modification or \
+* Export Key-Value pairs (along with data like namespaces and Tags) for modification or \
   transferring annotations between groups.
-* Export a list of objects with their names and IDs (and excluding key-value pairs by \
+* Export a list of objects with their names and IDs (and excluding Key-Value pairs by \
   specifying an unused namespace).

 .. figure:: images/annotation_04_export_output.png